 If the patient is capable of communicating rationally, talk to them about what makes them get out of the wheelchair abruptly.
 Find out the thing that is bothering them.
 Pick the right restraining equipment only after you have all the information in hand.

-3. Place the latch close to patients hands
+#3 Place the latch close to the patient’s hands

 Physical restraint belts can also lead to asphyxial deaths.
 According to a report by the Department of Rehabilitation Science & Technology, the University of Pittsburgh, Pennsylvania, incorrect use of physical restraint equipment can lead to long-term complications and indirect adverse effects.